martialblog/opentelemetry-workshop/day1/10_Instrumentation/10_metrics.md

 These are invoked together with operations they are measuring.

 * `Counter`, supports non-negative increments
-* `UpDownCounter`, supports increments and decrements.
+* `UpDownCounter`, supports increments and decrements
 * `Histogram` can be used to report arbitrary values that are likely to be statistically meaningful

 See: Lab 1.3